-Former India captain Rahul Dravid said that Cheteshwar Pujara has got in him to succeed in the One Day International format.
+Former Indian cricketer Rahul Dravid said that Cheteshwar Pujara has got in him to succeed in the One Day International format.
 Despite making his intentions clear and scoring tons of runs in domestic and Test cricket, Pujara has been sidelined from the ODI team for unknown reasons.

 IBN Live quoted Dravid as saying, “Speaking from my own personal experience and as someone who was being seen (basically) as a Test player, Pujara can certainly make a mark in one-day cricket.
 I was able to develop and build my game for one-day cricket, (which) I played successfully for quite a long time.
 I have no doubt that Pujara has the ability and the skill to do that.”

-Dravid was quick to point out how Pujara’s batting style in Tests indicates that he can adapt to the shorter format.
+Dravid was quick to point out how Pujara’s batting style in Tests indicate that he can adapt to the shorter format.

 “I don’t see any reason he (Pujara) cannot succeed in one-day cricket with the way he bats in Test matches, the way he rotates the strike, the kind of shots he plays all round the wicket and he scores runs at a pretty decent rate in Test cricket.
 I don’t have a doubt he will do well in one day cricket,” said Dravid.

 The 41-year-old believes that even though he did not get playing time in Asia Cup, he would surely get opportunities to prove himself in future.

 “I am happy to see he has got into the Indian one-day squad.
 At the moment and obviously with the number of young players in Indian team he is not able to get enough playing time.
 Hopefully, that will come.
 There are tours of England and Australia coming up and someone like him will get a little more playing time to prove himself and do well.